Euphredes/Greanleaf/README.txt

            Boston

 XLI.
-The Center.
+1. The Center.
-Detox.
+2. Detox.
-CSS.
+3. CSS.
-TSS.
+4. TSS.
-Halfway House.
+5. Halfway House.

            Philly

 XLII.
-Food Bank.
+1. Food Bank.
-Library.
+2. Library.
-River.
+3. River.

 XLIII.
-Arch.
+1. Walnut.
-Walnut.
+2. Chestnut.
-Chestnut.
+3. Arch.
-Radio.
+4. Race.
-Race.
+5. Radio.

            Gambling
            --------

 XLIV.
-Gambling is a strong mental model for decison-making units: Bodies.
+Gambling is a pragmatic, mental model for decison-making units: bodies.
 Gambling can be applied to any stock or currency, and is applied in competions like boxing.
-A simple way to build a gambler's model, is to increase the size of a person's bets over a period of time and events; in order to find out the desired bet that must be placed to continue participating in the exchange system.
+A simple way to build a gambler's model: is to increase the size of a person's bets over a period of time and events, in order to find out the desired bet that must be placed to continue participating in the exchange system.